hgy59/docker-centos7-headless-installation/README.md

 # docker-centos7-headless-installation
-Docker image to create custom centos 7 iso files for headless installation
+Docker image to create custom centos 7 iso files for headless installation.

 ## Getting Started
 Use the docker image to build iso files from original Centos 7 iso files for installation on headless devices, i.e. use the serial console to install Centos 7.
 Thanks to docker you may create such images on Windows, OSX or linux.

+A headless system does not include a display.
+Therefore the installer is redirected to the serial console (i.e. ttyS0,115200n8).
+When a network connection is configured you manage the installed system with an ssh client.

 ## Prerequisites
 Download the original iso file(s).

 ## Running
-Provide the folder with the source iso files and a folder for targets as volumes.
+Provide the folder with the source iso files and a folder for the targets as volumes.

 ```